kazcare/cheesy-cheese/README.md

 1. I started by logging in to my own account and clicked on "your repositories" link in the "my account" menu.

-2. I clicked "my project repository", it opened another page with all my files I created for the project.
+2. I clicked my project repository, it opened another page with all my files I created for the project.

 3. On top of the screen just above the list of file there was a menu.